 We are able to provide therapy online through a secure video conferencing app.

-In person psychotherapy
+In person counselling

 Meet us in our Guelph office where we will always offer you a nice cuppa tea.